Bonnie Devine: Exhibitions

 Devine's work has been exhibited in solo and group exhibitions in Canada, the U.S., South America, Russia and Europe.
 Her 2010 solo exhibition, Writing Home, curated by Faye Heavyshield, was reviewed in Border Crossings.
 A solo exhibition of Devine's work, Bonnie Devine: The Tecumseh Papers was held at the Art Gallery of Windsor from September 27, 2013, to January 5, 2014.
 Her work is featured in the Art Gallery of Ontario's exhibition Before and after the Horizon: Anishinaabe Artists of the Great Lakes.
+In 2026, Devine was included in In Minor Keys, the central exhibition of the 61st International Art Exhibition of the Venice Biennale, curated by Koyo Kouoh.
+Her presentation included works from Land in War (2024-2025), a series examining Indigenous veterans' experiences and the legacies of colonial conflict.

 Awards and recognition

 Devine has received numerous awards, including 2002 Best Experimental Video at the imagineNATIVE Film + Media Arts Festival, the Toronto Arts Awards Visual Arts Protégé Award in 2001, the Curry Award from the Ontario Society of Artists in 1999, a variety of awards from the Ontario College of Art and Design, as well as many grants and scholarships.
 She has been chosen for the 2011 Eiteljorg Museum fellowship.
 She received a Governor General's Award in Visual and Media Arts in 2021.